ambermoosa/ambermoosa.github.io/index.md

 layout: home
 ---

-This is my blog.
-Click on the post to see a funny video of cats and dogs.
+This is my blog :) Click on the post to see a funny video of cats and dogs.